maarioherns21/Project1/README.md

 HTML

-<script> = this tag used in order to link JS to HTML.
+SCRIPT = this tag used in order to link JS to HTML.
-<link> = this tag was used to link the stylesheet CSS.
+LINK = this tag was used to link the stylesheet CSS.
-<div>=this tag was used in order to add the different classes needed for the game.
+DIV =this tag was used in order to add the different classes needed for the game.
-<div class=""> classes were also used to group different elements withing the HTML file.
+DIV class= classes were also used to group different elements withing the HTML file.
-<div id="" > ID was used in order to make a single element reachable .
+ID = ID was used in order to make a single element reachable .

 CSS